 The pro forma also includes an invitation to comment on the following areas:

-11.2 External examiners’ reports are passed to the Director of Quality and Academic Standards for comment.
-Reports are shared with the Vice-Principal (Learning and Teaching) who is notified of any specific, major points of concern raised by external examiners.
-The Director of Quality and Academic Standards provides a response to each external examiner on behalf of the Vice-Principal (Learning and Teaching) noting, where necessary, any specific, major points of concern and how these will be dealt with.
-Copies of the report, the letter to the external examiner and comments from the Director of Quality and Academic Standards are uploaded to eVision and My Dundee for transmission to Schools.
+11.2 External examiner reports are submitted to the Quality and Academic Standards office by the external examiner for recording.
+The Quality and Academic Standards office shares the report with the Quality and Academic Standards administrative leads from the relevant School.
+The School provides a response to each external examiner noting, where necessary, any specific, major points of concern and how these will be managed.
 Associate Deans (Learning and Teaching, and Quality and Academic Standards) are expected to make examiners’ reports and associated correspondence available to the relevant teaching staff and student representatives.

 11.3 Schools are expected to discuss issues where remedial action is required or recommended and provide an appropriate response to the external examiner(s).
-The School Quality and Academic Standards Committee has oversight of external examiners’ reports and the communication of outcomes to the external examiners and the action taken.
-A response should be provided to external examiners within six months of receiving the report.
+The School Quality and Academic Standards Committee has oversight of external examiners’ reports and the communication of outcomes to the external examiners, the Quality and Academic Standards office and the action taken.
+The School response should be provided to external examiners and made available to the Quality and Academic Standards office within 6 weeks of receiving the report.

 11.4 The Senate Quality and Academic Standards Committee considers annually an overview of external examiner reports.